 Some questions the reviewers will consider:

 - Format: Is the session format conducive for adult learners?
 Does the session involve audience participation?
 Does the session address all learner types?
 Are there interesting elements in the format that could serve as a model?
+Does this topic fit well in a virtual format.

 - Presenter: Is the presenter knowledgeable, experienced and credible on the proposed topic?
 Did the presenter receive positive recommendations from credible references?